True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Methods

 \subsection{DSR evaluation \& time series forecasting}

 We used two established measures to assess DSR quality \cite{koppe_identifying_2019,brenner_tractable_2022,hess_generalized_2023,wood_statistical_2010,zhang2025zeroshotforecastingchaoticsystems,platt2023constraining,mikhaeil_difficulty_2022,pals2024inferring,gilpin_model_2023}: First, to quantify agreement in \textit{state space (attractor) geometry}, we employed a Kullback-Leibler divergence defined across \textit{space}, $D_{stsp}$ (see Appx. \ref{sec:performance_measures} for details).
 For assessing agreement in \textit{long-term temporal properties}, we used the Hellinger distance $D_H$ defined across power spectra of the true and model-generated trajectories.
-In addition, a \textit{short-term}, $n$-step-ahead mean absolute prediction error was evaluated.
-As has been emphasized repeatedly in the statistical and DSR literature \cite{wood_statistical_2010,koppe_identifying_2019,brenner_tractable_2022,mikhaeil_difficulty_2022,platt2021robust,gilpin_model_2023}, prediction errors defined on time series are often only sensible on \textit{short} time scales, because of the well known exponentially fast divergence of trajectories in chaotic DS (see Fig. \ref{fig:traj_divergence}).
+Crucially, to properly assess the \textit{long-term} dynamics, both these measures were evaluated in the limit of large $T=10,000$.
+In addition, a \textit{short-term}, $n$-step-ahead mean absolute prediction error (MAE) was evaluated.
+As has been repeatedly emphasized in the statistical and DSR literature \cite{wood_statistical_2010,koppe_identifying_2019,brenner_tractable_2022,mikhaeil_difficulty_2022,platt2021robust,gilpin_model_2023}, prediction errors defined on time series are often only sensible on \textit{short} time scales, because of the well known exponentially fast divergence of trajectories in chaotic DS (see Fig. \ref{fig:traj_divergence}).

 Empirically observed time series are often just one-dimensional ($N^*=1$), but come from an inherently much higher-dimensional underlying DS.
-Our approach can in principle handle context signals of dimension $N^*<N$ smaller than those used in training by, e.g., just filling up $N-N^*$ dimensions in $\bm{C}$ with zeros.
-However, to work efficiently in a DSR setting, the context signal should represent the underlying DS as good as possible, for which it commonly needs to be lifted into a higher-dimensional space where sets explored by the dynamics ideally become diffeomorphic to those in the system's true state space.
+To work efficiently in a DSR setting, the context signal should represent the underlying DS as good as possible, for which it commonly needs to be lifted into a higher-dimensional space where sets explored by the dynamics ideally become diffeomorphic to those in the system's true state space.
 Temporal delay embedding is the most popular technique to achieve this \cite{takens_detecting_1981,sauer_embedology_1991}.
 For a $1d$ time series $\{x_t\}$, a $d$-dimensional embedding can be defined as \cite{kraemer_unified_2021}

 where the $\tau_i$ are time lags, commonly estimated from the autocorrelation of the time series.
 Alternatively, if the delay embedding would become too large ($d>N$), we augment the empirically observed time series by a variant of the positional encoding common in transformers, defined here as